Frequently Asked Questions

 Preferred submission date for fall-term applicants.
 To be considered for full-tuition scholarships, your application must be complete by this date.

 Final submission date for fall-term applicants.
-Applications received after April 1 will be considered until June 1 if space permits.
+Applications received after April 1 will be considered on a rolling basis until June 1 if space permits.

 Do you admit transfer students?

 Prospective transfer students should complete the regular degree application, as well as submit a letter stating the reasons for transferring and provide a letter of honorable dismissal from the president or dean of the theological school from which transfer is being made.
 A maximum of 12 semester hours from other approved theological schools or 6 hours of other graduate study that is coherent with the student's program may be transferred to the M.T.S. program.
 A maximum of 27 semester hours from other approved theological schools or 12 hours of other graduate study that is coherent with the student's program may be transferred to the M.Div. program.
 For a complete list of transfer guidelines and requirements, please refer to the Divinity Catalog .

 Admitted students are given the opportunity to submit prior coursework for consideration for advanced standing prior to the beginning of their first academic year.
 Typically, advanced standing does not reduce total credit hour requirements but allows students with significant academic work in a particular field to place out of introductory-level courses.
 For questions regarding advanced standing, please email firstname.lastname@example.org .

 Do you admit International Students and undocumented students?